beechfuzz/e2guardian-docker/README.md

 /app/config/ssl/servercerts/|Contains all of the SSL certs created during the build process

  ###  SSL MITM
 SSL MITM is enabled by default in this container.

+### Disabling SSL MITM
 If you want to disable it, then you have two options:

 #### Option 1:
 You can manually `build` the Docker image with the Dockerfile and include the `SSLMITM=off` argument in the command, like so: